braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/ideas_and_strategies/b2b_data_models.md

 {: .reset-td-br-1 .reset-td-br-2 .reset-td-br-3 }

 {% alert note %}
 We recommend using [aliases]({{site.baseurl}}/user_guide/data_and_analytics/user_data_collection/user_profile_lifecycle/#user-aliases) instead of `external_id` to map Salesforce lead and contact identifiers back to Braze.
-This is because most of our users will create their own (non-CRM specific) UUID for their own users when they log into their profiles to access their platform.
+This is because most of our users will create their own (non-CRM specific) Universal Unique Identifier (UUID) for their own users when they log into their profiles to access their platform.
 This UUID is typically the preferred `external_id` in Braze because it reduces the amount of lookups required when identifying and running product-led growth style initiatives.
 {% endalert %}

 ## Use cases for business objects